vinay-singh-dev/BhumiLedger/Domain.md

 4.Core Domain Concepts

-LandParcel = this is a khasra number alloted to every land by govt and its not changed never.
+LandParcel = this is a unique land  number alloted to every land by govt and its not changed never.

 OwnershipClaim = any claiment  can submit his claim with documents that contains previous owner, when bought, amount of transaction, bank records, etc.